zippoy/luke/README.md

 Where is (legacy) Thinlet version luke?
 ====

 [luke-thinlet](https://github.com/DmitryKey/luke/blob/luke-thinlet/README.md) branch holds Thinlet version.
 From version 7.3.1, the main branch is running JavaFX (later, it was switched to Swing) version luke and Thinlet version is not maintained/updated.
+Please do not create issues or send pull requests to this branch.

 Where is luke 4.4.0 ?
 ===